nimatrueway/mpv-bookmark-lua-script/shared-bookmarks-different-os.md

 end
 ```

 * Secondly implement `platform_independent()` function such that it takes care of platform specific path prefixes.
-Here is a simple mechanism that detects a prefix from a set, then tries all prefixes in the set to see which works:
+Here is a simple mechanism that detects a prefix from a set, then replaces it with the appropriate prefix according to current platform:

 ```lua
 function platform_independent(filepath)